 The benefits of using copper for roofing and cladding projects are:

-Classic Metal™ is an approved installer for the KME TECU® range of copper including those listed below.
+Classic Metal® is an approved installer for the KME TECU® range of copper including those listed below.
+We also have a range of other copper manufacturers and suppliers.

 Note: Some images are repeated below to show the changing appearance of the product due to the weathering process.